shivanshdave/2020-432/classes/class07/README.md

 ## First Announcement

-1. Dr. Love will discuss his status, and in particular,
+Dr. Love will discuss his status, and in particular, where he is with regard to...

-- Minute Paper after Class 6
 - Homework 1 grades
 - Answer Sketch and Rubric for Homework 2
+- Minute Paper after Class 6
+- Course Notes
+- Project 1 post-proposal instructions

 ## Today's Announcements